-We checked out of our hotel in Passu and set ourselves up on the Highway outside.
+We checked out of our hotel in Passu and set ourselves up on the Highway just outside.
 More traffic was heading south than north though it was still barely a trickle.
-After half an hour maybe half a dozen vehicles had gone past were either full or just going to the village, and one car heading south had turned round and stopped.
+After half an hour maybe half a dozen vehicles had gone past which were either full or just going to the village.
+One car heading south had turned round and stopped.
 Two clearly affluent young men (well dressed, new car and blatantly with their own driver) heading to Peshawar offered to take us to Sost.
 Peshawar is as far south as Islamabad and it would add 1.5 hrs onto their journey so while very grateful we insisted they didn’t do that (much to their driver’s relief), they settled instead on getting a selfie with us.

 When a small flatbed van headed our way we knew we were in luck.
 When they stopped we checked they were heading to Sost and then jumped in the back with 2 other guys.
 A typical multi-purpose vehicle it had wooden boxes seating running down each side, and metal rails for sides.
 The guys got off in the Passu and we soon picked up a mother and son who had earlier walked past us, they were only going a few kilometers, then after that we picked up a middle-aged man who was also wanting a lift to Sost.
-There would be just us 3 for the rest of the journey.
+There would be the 3 for the rest of the journey.

 The driver was stoked when on arriving in Sost we gave him a couple of hundred rupees.
 He clearly wasn’t expecting anything.

 We headed to a hotel that Rehman and the other guide we met had both recommended.
 They’d both said we’d get a good deal if we said they’d sent us.
 We landed the cheapest room we’ve had.
 Helped by us claiming we only had a limited amount of money left because we were leaving.
-Which was true, we just didn’t mention we wanted to stock up on snacks too.
+Which was true, we just didn’t mention we wanted enough to stock up on snacks too.

-We had some rupees remaining that we wanted to change into RMB so we had some cash ready for after we crossed.
-When we couldn’t see a money changer but knowing you could change money there we asked a shopkeeper when we made one of our last purchases.
+We had some rupees we wanted to change into RMB so we had some cash ready for after we crossed.
+When we couldn’t see a money changer but knowing you could change money in Sost we asked a shopkeeper when we made one of our last purchases.
 How much do you have to change he asked.
 A quick rummage and we worked out we could change 10,000 rupees.
 He didn’t have enough RMB to change it all but he changed what he could and for the exact exchange rate XE.com told us it should be.
-With that worked out we picked another quiet shop and went in to make a purchase and enquired again.
+Having now worked out what the deal is to exchange money we picked another quiet shop and went in to make a purchase and enquired again.
 We got the same answer and changed the rest of our rupees at only a slightly worse rate.

 Click on any image to enlarge and scroll through